Jimmy Giménez-Arnau: Personal life and death

+Giménez-Arnau died on 17 September 2024, three days after his 81st birthday.

 Controversies

-On 20 October 1993, on the Protagonistas radio chat show, Giménez-Arnau entered into a disagreement with the actress Norma Duval, during which Giménez-Arnau had criticised Ms. Duval.
+On 20 October 1993, on the Protagonistas radio chat show, Giménez-Arnau had a disagreement with the actress Norma Duval, during which Giménez-Arnau had criticised Ms. Duval.
 Duval eventually threw one of her shoes at Giménez-Arnau.
-Later on, Duval said she wanted to make peace with Giménez-Arnau, but so far he has not relented.
+Later on, Duval said she wanted to make peace with Giménez-Arnau, but had not relented.

-According to the newspaper El País, on 29 June 1994 Giménez-Arnau was detained by police on suspicion of drugs trafficking when leaving the Telecinco studios.
-The police seized 10 grams of cocaine, and his car was searched in case he were hiding more.
+According to the newspaper El País, on 29 June 1994 Giménez-Arnau was detained by police on suspicion of drug trafficking when leaving the Telecinco studios.
+The police seized 10 grams of cocaine, and his car was searched in case he was hiding more.

-On 23 July 2009, Giménez-Arnau entered into a fight with sports journalist Pipi Estrada on the set of the Telecinco chat show Sálvame.
+On 23 July 2009, Giménez-Arnau fought with sports journalist Pipi Estrada on the set of the Telecinco chat show Sálvame.
 Giménez-Arnau claimed Estrada had stepped on his head, but the courts sided with Estrada.